ISTSS Sarah Haley Award

 • Assess the medical needs of the client and provide information about medical issues

-• Provide support and information related to medical exams
+• Provide support and information related to the medical exams

 • Assist clients and/or guardians to make informed decisions regarding psychological needs